Lib3Rt9/Various-small-Python-projects-Summary/README.md

 # Keylogger
-This project is just for fun.
-It is really simple and be able to find everywhere on the internet.
+This project is just for fun and educational purposes only.

-EVERYTHING happens which is related with this project is not related with me.
+EVERYTHING happens which is related to this project is not related to me.

 See this repository to access this project: https://github.com/Lib3Rt9/Keylogger

-*NOTE: This project is a private project.
+*NOTE: This is a private project.
 Contact me for more information.